WeyardWiz/SonarQube/README.md

 check that the steps above were successful by gradle -v to show version in CMD

-Download MySQL (you can download/use Xampp since it comes with both the MySQL connector and a friendly UI as well phpmyadmin, or you can use MySQL workbench) create a schema called "sonarqube" import the sql files from ddl folder and execute them under the sonarqube schema you created.
+Download MySQL (you can download/use Xampp since it comes with both the MySQL connector and a friendly UI as well phpmyadmin, or you can use MySQL workbench)
+Note: To use phpmyadmin, apache in xampp has to also be running! in browser, navigate to: localhost/phpmyadmin/

+Create a schema called "sonarqube" import the sql files from ddl folder and execute them under the sonarqube schema you created.
 C:\Users\...\sonar-cis-plugin-master\src\main\ddl